 Background: the silhouette of a tall man in a long brown coat and a wide hat, seen from the front right side, and facing towards the right side of the page.
 The figure stands at the top of the boulder looking down over the scene below.
-A rifle is slung over his shoulder and a .45 is holstered on his right hip.
+A .45 is holstered on his right hip and another on his left.
 The figure's coat billows in the wind behind him.
 This man is the gunner, and he is positioned in the free space created by the inset panels in the upper right corner.
 The silhouette of the buzzard from the previous pages alights upon the gunner's right shoulder and turns its head towards the left side of the page.
 Behind the gunner, the desert sun renders the background bright and indistinct.
 Below the gunner, the boulder fills the rest of the page with its silhouette.

 (The tail of this speech bubble, and of all the gunner's speech bubbles on this page point towards the gunner's silhouette in the background illustration, regardless of their position, or the interactions of the characters in the panels.
 Also, remember to position the speech bubbles so that they lead the action in the direction indicated by the panel numbers.)